Madhu Babu

 Madhu Babu (Full Name: Valluru Madhusudana Rao) is a Telugu detective novel writer.

 Biography

 Madhu Babu's fictional detectives, Shadow, Gangaram, Kulakarni, Mukesh, Bindu, Srikar became very popular during the 1970-1990s.
-He has also written novels in Telugu weeklies Swathi, Navya and also Nadhi Monthly.
+He is still writing in Telugu weeklies Swathi and Sahari (Online) and also written serials in Telugu weekly Navya and also Nadhi Monthly.
 He has his own publication house.
 He has also written film and television scripts.
 In May 2022, he started his own Podcast channel on YouTube and other mediums as 'Shadow Madhu Babu (Official) Audio Books'.
-He started his own official Telegram group and Facebook page administered by him.
+He started his own official WHATSAPP (Channel), Telegram group and Facebook page administered by him.